 It can be distressing to read about the symptoms of ulcerating tumours.
 But the sooner your doctor can diagnose an ulcerating tumour, the sooner you can get support.

 An ulcerating tumour can start as a shiny, red lump on the skin.

 If the lump breaks down, it will look like a sore.
-The wound will often get bigger if it isn't treated - it can spread into surrounding skin or grow deeper into the skin and form holes.
+The wound will often get bigger without any treatment.
+It can spread into surrounding skin or grow deeper into the skin and form holes.

-The skin round the wound may look red and blistered.
+The skin around the wound may look red and blistered.
 Pieces of dead skin (tissue) can sometimes fall off.

 You might have other symptoms, such as:

 - a strong, unpleasant smell from the wound